cornell-colab/SGFDH-2022/W6 Text Analysis/Game plan.md

 ## During the session

-Today, we'll explore the tool Voyant to understand a little more about text analysis.
+Today, we'll explore the open-source web-based tool [Voyant](https://voyant-tools.org) to understand a little more about computational text analysis.

 We will discuss:
 * How to clean up your text file before exploring it in Voyant
 * How to create a stopwords list
 * Specific tools within Voyant that help us learn about our texts

 ### Voyant
-Today, we'll use [Voyant](https://voyant-tools.org) to explore approaches to computational text analysis.
+Today, we'll use [Voyant] to explore approaches to computational text analysis.
+Voyant is a

 ### Partner activity
 With the person next to you (or people, since there will be one group of three), explore your texts in Voyant together.
 Discuss: